Boom123bam/FLICC-Gamepad/stuff/buildguide.md

 ### Non-steam games
-If your game supports controller, you can use Xoutput https://github.com/Stents-/XOutput/releases, it turns the gamepad input into an xbox controller.
+Use Xoutput https://github.com/Stents-/XOutput/releases, it turns the gamepad input into an xbox controller.